NickDeReus-ISU/DS-202-Final-Project/README.md

 ![](README_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

-## Results

 ### Seasonal trends in mortality rates

-After normalizing death counts across our regions we find that death rates accross our sample set are significantly higher on avg during the winter season and lower in summer months.
+After normalizing death counts across our regions we find that death rates across our sample set are significantly higher on avg during the winter season and lower in summer months.

 ![](README_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->